zen2arc/RoBuilded/README.md

 # Rofreshed
 Rofreshed is a Mozilla Firefox extension to stylize the Roblox Website.
 This project is in VERY EARLY beta.
-Report any bugs you see.
+Report any bugs you see & if you have any suggestions for tweaks, let us know.
+## Included Tweaks
+### Home Menu
+Remove clutter, such as "Today's Picks" from Home Page.
+### Game Page
+Remove recommended games from the page.
+## Included Themes
+Rofreshed: The default, very rounded theme.

+Roblox Default: Roblox default.
 ## Build Instructions
 Ensure that you have [Node.js](https://nodejs.org) and [npm](https://www.npmjs.com/) installed.